BGGR101/tichu-game/README.md

 About the Game

-Tichu is a popular trick-taking card game with origins in China, traditionally played by four players in partnerships.
+Tichu is a popular trick-taking card game based in chinese card games, traditionally played by four players in partnerships.
 This project aims to provide a seamless, online multiplayer experience with all the strategic depth of the original game.

 Features